microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 - `low_cost_partial_config` (optional): A dictionary from a subset of controlled dimensions to the initial low-cost values.
 - `cat_hp_cost` (optional): A dictionary from a subset of categorical dimensions to the relative cost of each choice.

 The second step is to specify a search space of the hyperparameters through the argument `config`.
 In the search space, you need to specify valid values for your hyperparameters and can specify how these values are sampled (e.g., from a uniform distribution or a log-uniform distribution).

-### Search space

-Related arguments:
-- `config`: A dictionary to specify the search space.
-- `low_cost_partial_config` (optional): A dictionary from a subset of controlled dimensions to the initial low-cost values.
-- `cat_hp_cost` (optional): A dictionary from a subset of categorical dimensions to the relative cost of each choice.

-The second step is to specify a search space of the hyperparameters through the argument `config`.
-In the search space, you need to specify valid values for your hyperparameters and can specify how these values are sampled (e.g., from a uniform distribution or a log-uniform distribution).

 #### **Guidance on how to set the hyperparameter search space**